-Using experienced sadness to navigate the social hierarchy.
-The experience of sadness may allow for effective navigation of the social hierarchy in at least two related ways that de-motivate the experiencer.
+Using Experienced Sadness to Navigate the Social Hierarchy The experience of sadness may allow for effective navigation of the social hierarchy in at least two related ways that de-motivate the experiencer.
 First, sadness can serve as an intrapersonal status attainment brake.
 In this account, sadness and associated fatigue occur in response to unattainable goals, and provide psychological and physiological encouragement to desist goal pursuit.
 More specifically, individuals may experience a sad or dejected mood when they struggle to achieve a socially valued goal that is beyond their reach.
 In such cases, sad mood is functional because it dissuades individuals from wasting resources by continuing to pursue the unattainable.
-In support of this view, Keller and Nesse (2005) found that participants who had experienced sad mood within the past year were more likely report fatigue-a possibly functional component of sadness, from this perspective-if the sad mood was preceded by goal failure than if it was preceded by other causes, such as loss of a loved one.
+In support of this view, Keller and Nesse (2005) found that participants who had experienced sad mood within the past year were more likely to report fatigue-a possibly functional component of sadness, from this perspective-if the sad mood was preceded by goal failure than if it was preceded by other causes, such as loss of a loved one.

 Second, sadness may function as an interpersonal yielding strategy.
-In this account, sadness follows directly from a status loss and works to keep the low-status individual submissive (Price, Sloman, Gardner, Gilbert, & Rhode, 1994; Price & Sloman, 1987).
-Supporting this view, Fournier (2009) found that adolescents who occupied low ranks in the eyes of their classmates tended to report higher levels of depression.
+In this account, sadness follows directly from a status loss and works to keep the low-status individual submissive (Price et al. 1994; Price and Sloman 1987).
+Supporting this view, Fournier (2009) found that adolescents who occupied low ranks in the eves of their classmates tended to report higher levels of depression.
 Like the intrapersonal brake account, this view suggests that sadness functions by virtue of being demotivating; correlates such as anhedonia may prevent low-status individuals from seeking out opportunities that would put them within high-status individuals' radars, and also allow for the conservation of energy to best cope with the reduced opportunities imposed by low status.
-Supporting this account, McGuire and Raleigh (1985) found a positive association between serotonin-a neurotransmitter strongly negatively associated with depression in humans - and social rank in vervet monkeys, suggesting a possible association between sad mood and status in humans.
-Furthermore, vervet monkeys given selective serotonin reuptake inhibitors (SSRIs), which increase brain levels of serotonin and are used to treat depression in humans, became more dominant in response, suggesting a possible causal relation between the neurochemistry of sad mood and social rank (Raleigh, McGuire, Brammer, Pollack, & Yuwiler, 1991).
-Likewise, humans taking serotonin agonists (which increase brain levels of serotonin) have repeatedly shown decreases in quarrelsomeness and increases in affiliation, cooperation, and status (Moskowitz, Pinard, Zuroff, Annable, & Young, 2001; Tse & Bond, 2002; Knutson et al., 1998).
+Supporting this account, McGuire and Raleigh (1985) found a positive association between serotonin-a neurotransmitter strongly negatively associated with depression in humans-and social rank in vervet monkeys, suggesting a possible association between sad mood and status in humans.
+Furthermore, vervet monkeys given selective serotonin reuptake inhibitors (SSRIs), which increase brain levels of serotonin and are used to treat depression in humans, became more dominant in response, suggesting a possible causal relation between the neurochemistry of sad mood and social rank (Raleigh et al. 1991).
+Likewise, humans taking serotonin agonists (which increase brain levels of serotonin) have repeatedly shown decreases in quarrelsomeness and increases in affiliation, cooperation, and status (Moskowitz et al. 2001; Tse and Bond 2002; Knutson et al. 1998).